csci-1301/csci-1301.github.io/lectures/170_static_elements/readme.md

 - Static methods cannot access instance variables, but they *can* access static variables

-- There is no ambiguity when accessing a static variable: you don't need to know which object's variable to access, because there is only one copy of the static variable shared by all objects
+- There is no ambiguity when accessing a static variable: you do not need to know which object's variable to access, because there is only one copy of the static variable shared by all objects

 - This means you can write a "getter" or "setter" for a static variable, as long as it is a static method.
-For example, we could improve our `NumRectangles` counter by ensuring that the Main method can only read it through a getter method, like this:
+For example, we could improve our `NumRectangles` counter by ensuring that the `Main` method can only read it through a getter method, like this:

     ```
     class Rectangle